 Goiter

 A goiter is an enlarged thyroid gland (also known as thyromegaly).
-A simple or colloid goiter is one that is not associated with thyroid dysfunction, autoimmune thyroid disease, or a neoplastic process.
-Goiters can be classified by size and by the presence or absence of nodules.
+A simple or colloid goiter is not associated with thyroid dysfunction, autoimmune thyroid disease, or neoplastic process.
+Thyroid nodules are present in some goiters.

 - The incidence of goiter in school-age children ranges from 1.9% to 6.8%.

-- The prevalence of goiter in the United States is 3–7%, although it is much higher in regions of iodine deficiency (15.8% globally).
+- The prevalence of goiter in the United States is 3–7%, although prevalence is much higher in regions of iodine deficiency (15.8% globally).

 - Prevalence in childhood peaks during adolescence with females more affected than males.

-- Thyroid cancer is a rare cause of pediatric goiter and makes up 0.5–1.5% of all malignancies in children and adolescents.
+- Thyroid cancer is a rare cause of pediatric goiter.

 - Family history